Cognitive Development

 AgeMilestones

-2 months oldTracks object 180*
+2 months oldTracks object 180 degrees

 4 months oldRecognizes hand

-6 months oldGrasps, visualizes, manipulates objects
+6 months oldGrasps, visualizes, and manipulates objects

 1 year oldSay or recognize a few words